-Here are some pointers for how to get the best performance when integrating the Analytics API with your application.
+Here are some pointers for how to get the best performance when integrating the Consumer Research API with your application.

 Please note that we only officially support the API endpoints featured here, in our documentation.
 Any other endpoints are subject to change without notice.

 To prevent others from reading your requests and to prevent man-in-the-middle attacks, all requests to our servers must be done over HTTPS and TLS 1.2 or newer.
 TLS 1.1 is no longer accepted for older browsers.

 API Clients are limited to make 30 calls every 10 minutes.
 Limits are applied at a Client rather than User level.
 If you have a use case that doesn't fit within these rate limits, then please get in touch with your account manager to discuss your needs.

 If you are building an integration that uses polling in order to keep a dataset continually up to date, think about the type of data that you are displaying in order to choose appropriate polling times.

 For example, if you were populating a stream of Mentions, then it would make sense to poll fairly frequently (e.g. once every 30 seconds) as new data will be arriving continually.
 However, if you were populating a chart which breaks down volume by week, then choosing a longer polling time would be more appropriate as the data will not change as significantly.

 We recommend queuing requests at the client side and executing them linearly, rather than in parallel.
 Multiple parallel requests may be throttled and take longer to return than a sequence of linearly executed requests.